maitry291/obsidian-notes/React Js/JS refresher.md

 By using **import** and **export**, you can make your JavaScript code modular, more maintainable, and reusable across different files and applications.
 Import and export require type="module" in script tag in html file.

+A file can only contain one default and an unlimited amount of named exports.
+You can also mix the one default with any amount of named exports in one and the same file.

+When importing **named exports**, you can also import all named exports at once with the following syntax:

+`import * as upToYou from './path/to/file.js';`
 ### Arrow function

  number => { age: number }; // trying to return an object